ErichDylus/100-Days-Of-Coding-Solidity/log.md

 # 100 Days Of Code - Solidity - Log

+### Day 48: July 31, Friday
+**Today's Progress**: revising Escrow.sol to return deposit to agent and allow agent to approve parties in standalone function

+**Thoughts**: need to sort out the address payable issues in Factory and provide mechanism for funds to be returned to sender if deal terminated

 ### Day 47: July 30, Thursday
 **Today's Progress**: revising Escrow.sol to properly increment parties and bool approvers